 This one seems pretty obvious but if you have the choice, choose a hotel with a gym.
 Oh and take your gym clothes/trainers!

 If you can’t get a hotel with a gym or can’t face exercising in front of other people, go on to YouTube and search for ‘Joe Wicks Hotel’.
-There are at least 3 workouts you can follow with are suitable to do from your hotel room without any equipment, just something to wear!
+There are at least three workouts you can follow which are suitable to do from your hotel room without any equipment, just suitable leisure wear.

 Is there a running club, drop-in yoga, pay as you go gym or beach you can run on?

 If you want to go running but aren’t sure of the area, FastZACH is an app that you programme with how many miles you want to run and the type of route you want (scenic/quiet/busy/downtown etc) and it will plot a route and give you turn by turn directions as you are running (it does require membership but you can cancel at any time and it has routes all over the world).

 4. Choose an apartment/aparthotel where you have a kitchen

 If you have a choice where you stay, choose somewhere with a kitchen.
 You can make much healthier choices if you have a fridge, microwave and oven (a dishwasher helps too!).
 You can store milk to make your own porridge, make a sandwich for lunch or cook yourself a quick healthy stir fry for dinner (or even buy a low-calorie ready meal to heat up!).
 It takes a little planning so either research local supermarkets before you go or see if the food can be ordered and delivered for when you arrive.
 Alternatively, if you have cooking facilities you could even get a Gousto or HelloFresh box delivered to your apartment, as the box comes with all the ingredients for the meals.